Eastern Connecticut State University

 Some of Eastern’s highest-achieving students go through the Honors Program.
 Founded in 1973 and recognized both regionally and nationally, it is among the most active honors programs in New England.
 It offers full in-state tuition scholarships to incoming freshmen.
 In addition to taking honors-level courses and maintaining a high GPA, students admitted to the competitive Honors Program must complete an honors thesis—an in-depth, original work of scholarship.

-In the past two years, Eastern has added six new majors—Criminology, Health Sciences, Finance, New Media Studies, Liberal Studies, Philosophy—to its selection of academic programs.
+More than 800 students combined are enrolled in the popular new majors of Criminology, Health Sciences, Finance, New Media Studies, Liberal Studies, and Philosophy.
 Recent minors include Bioinformatics, Environmental Health Science, Insurance, and Fashion and Costume Design.
-Students can now choose from 39 majors, 58 minors, and master’s programs in Accounting, Education, and Organizational Management.
+New concentrations in Data Science, Actuarial Science, and Math for Teachers has updated the Mathematics curriculum, and courses in Mobile Computing, Artificial Intelligence, and Big Data have been added to the Computer Science Major.
+The Communication Major also has six new concentrations.
+Students can now choose from 41 majors, 65 minors, 60 concentrations, and master’s programs in Accounting, Education, and Organizational Management.

 Eastern’s Academic Services Center (ASC) is dedicated to providing educational support to any and all students.
 Located in the library, the ASC is comprised of the Advising Center, Mathematics Achievement Center, Writing Center, Tutoring and Learning Strategies, and the Summer Transition at Eastern Program/Contract Admissions Program (STEP/CAP).